openSUSE/suse-xsl/source-assets/styles2022/sass/README.md

   This folder contains our customizations to Bulma to make the CSS stylesheet look like SUSE layout.

+* `color.sass`

+  The SUSE color palette defined as SASS variables.
+Included in the driver files.

-* `style.sass`
+* `style.sass` and `style-new.sass`

-  The driver file to include all Bulma and custom files.
+  The driver files to include all Bulma and custom files.

 ## Compiling SASS to CSS